goodpileus/mound-jekyll/_projects/piranesi.md

 products:
  - product-title: Design Fee (Piranesi)
-   price: 400
+   price: 450
    sold: false
 ---

 <h2>PIRANESI</h2>
 <p>
 Piranesi's clean lines of cabinetry are engulfed by an energetic ruination, a new and active ordering of its form.
 This entropic force at once interrupts and holds, boiling scagliola and broken balusters becoming structure and support once more.
-Ruin is its own language, an endless one, the conversation between gravity, water, and exuberant life.
-This style can be customized to suit your needs.
+Ruin is its own language: gravity, water and exuberant life’s never-ending conversation.
+Piranesi is part of an ongoing experiment translating the logics of ruin into a design language.
 </p>